remy/remysharp.com/public/blog/getting-my-highlights-and-notes-from-koreader.md

 From the machine I want to upload the JSON file to, I need to run a WebDAV server (a technology I've always known about but never really had an need or use for until now).

 There's quite a few options for WebDAV servers, but I wanted something very lightweight and that I could run on the command line.
-I ended up using a [Go based server](https://github.com/hacdias/webdav), but I had to install it using `go install` ([brew didn't work for me](https://github.com/hacdias/webdav/issues/222)).
+I ended up using a [Go based server](https://github.com/hacdias/webdav), via `brew install webdav`.

 Which ever server you use, you'll need to make sure it has write permissions.
 To run this go version in write, in the directory I want the JSON file uploaded to, I run: